-It will open the first week of June at 2100 North Davidson St. in Villa Heights.
+It will open June 21 at 2100 North Davidson St. in Villa Heights.

 The Woodsides will serve Counter Culture coffee; draft, canned and bottled beer; and wine by the glass or bottle.
 A local artist’s craft will be reflected on one of the walls: Sharon Dowell has designed and will paint a mural that will resemble old watch gears, along with references to hops and coffee.

 With a focus on carrying as many North Carolina items as possible, local custom candles will be for sale.
 Area food artisans will also have a place here, in the form of Gateau on Main in Davidson, Beverly’s Gourmet Foods and Queen Charlotte’s Pimento Cheese available in the grab-and-go area.
 Customers can select food and beverages and enjoy them on site or at home.

 The coffee bar will separate from the wine and beer bar, located near the front entrance for those who want to stop in for a pour-over, drip coffee or espresso drink on the way to work.

 A patio with a skyline view will connect the interior with a roll-up garage door.
 Nearby will be a giant, bar-height Bryson-Woodside-original table that can be rolled outdoors during nice weather.
 A blue leather wraparound booth will invite those who want to cozy up inside with a glass of red or a latte.